Sreetama Datta

 View allCollections

 Last year, NEET syllabus underwent major changes as per the recommendations of the National Medical Commission (NMC).
 Several chapters have been removed from each of the subjects, namely, Physics, Chemistry and Biology.
 In the Chemistry subject, the topics have been classified into Physical Chemistry, Organic Chemistry and Inorganic Chemistry.
-There are a total of four units of Inorganic Chemistry section.
+There are a total of four units in the Inorganic Chemistry section.
 This article of Shiksha.com brings the complete list of chapters and topics of Inorganic Chemistry for NEET 2025.

 Q: Which are the best NEET preparation books for Physics, Chemistry and Biology?